zzahid1/scala-bad-practices/README.md

 ( Why : Implicit conversions are applied in two situations: If an expression e is of type S, and S does not conform to the expression’s expected type T.
 [Or:] In a selection e.m with e of type S, if the selector m does not denote a member of S.)
+- In general avoid implicit conversion.
+If used make sure that you are not dealing with a non-total conversion => risk of runtime exceptions.
 - explicit instead of implicit